MaelaGLG/Policy-In-Action-ARCEP/README.md

 **II.
 Indirect Dual Environmental Impacts** : Positive / Negative

 **III.
 Avenues for sufficient/Frugal AI** : Transparency / Regulation / Behavioural insights

-All sources used are available in the associated folder.

 ## The algorithms